WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 ## Store confidential data {#confidential}

-Packages are designed to hold public information and to be shared to people with whom the original author never has an interactive connection.
+Packages are designed to hold public information and to be shared to people with whom the original publisher never has an interactive connection.
 In that situation, there's no way to keep the contents
 confidential: even if they were encrypted, to make the data public, anyone would have to be able to get the decryption key.